ninabreznik/women-teach-coding/README.md

 # women-teach-coding
-Registry of amazing open source women who create coding tutorials.
+is a collection of amazing open source women who create coding tutorials.
 This is a non-paid and open source project.
 Everyone is invited to use the data and/or contribute to the registry.

 # license